SharePoint: SharePoint Designer

-SharePoint Designer is a deprecated product that provided 'advanced editing' capabilities for HTML/ASPX pages, but remains the primary method of editing SharePoint's legacy workflows.
-A significant subset of HTML editing features were removed in Designer 2013, and the product is expected to be deprecated in 2016–7.
+SharePoint Designer is a desktop application for editing SharePoint sites, pages, and workflows.
+It is deprecated; Designer 2013 was the final release and remains the primary editor for legacy SharePoint 2013 workflows, which retire in SharePoint Online on 2 April 2026 but continue to function on SharePoint Server.
+Power Automate and Power Apps are the supported replacements for new development.

-Security, administration & compliance
+Security, administration and compliance

 Cloud edition

 Microsoft 365 provides legal compliance features through their Microsoft Purview product, Microsoft Intune Endpoint Management, and the SharePoint admin center, where retention policies and sharing policies can be administered by the SharePoint Administrator.

 Some legacy features such as in-place retention can be configured without the additional cost of Purview.

-Server edition
+SharePoint Server

 SharePoint's architecture enables a 'least-privileges' execution permission model.

 SharePoint Central Administration (the CA) provides a complete centralized management interface for web and service applications in the SharePoint farm, including Active Directory account management for web and service applications.
 In the event of the failure of the CA, Windows PowerShell is typically used on the CA server to reconfigure the farm.

 Security and patching issues

-Microsoft SharePoint Server Edition has a manual patching arrangement that is widely regarded as convoluted and complex.
+Microsoft SharePoint Server has a manual patching arrangement that is widely regarded as convoluted and complex.
 Over the years, it has been subject to numerous critical security vulnerabilities, which are frequently exploited in the wild.
-As a consequence, is no longer considered best practice to host SharePoint server edition with public facing internet access.
+As a consequence, it's no longer considered best practice to host SharePoint Server with public facing internet access.